-The tools below will help answer those questions.
-You can use them to improve what you know about the vaccines.
-They can also help guide your conversations with people who are still on the fence about getting a COVID-19 vaccine.
+The tools below can help answer those questions, improve what you know about the vaccines, and help guide any conversations you may have with others about getting a COVID-19 vaccine.

 Free Clinic Workers Share Their COVID-19 Experience